afeld/python-public-policy/joining_late.md

    - If you don't have access after that, [email the instructor](syllabus.md#instructor-information).
 {% endif %}
 - Watch the recording(s) of past lectures if you weren't present for them.
-- Make sure to read through the pinned threads that appear at the top of the list of [Discussions]({{discussions_url}}), in case there's anything you missed.
+- Make sure to read through the pinned threads that appear at the top of the list of [Ed Discussions]({{discussions_url}}), in case there's anything you missed.
 - [Submit](assignments.md#submission) all [past assignments](syllabus.md#schedule).
 - We will mark [Participation](syllabus.md#participation) for weeks prior to when a student is registered as Excused.
    - [Email the {{assistant_name}}](syllabus.md#instructor-information) if there's a mistake.